rdforrest/LoRa-TX-RX-Test-458MHz/README.md

 Hardware:
 Nanos for TX and RX.

-Sept 2021 Update.
-Works well and being actively tested in a couple of model subs.
+May 2022 Update.
+Still works well and being actively used in several model subs.